Articulating notes on the ocarina

 Closing notes

 Ocarinas can perform many kinds of articulation and making effective use of these can greatly improve the sound of your playing.
 However, there's no need to master all of them at once.
-I'd recommend getting the hang of basic single tounging first, and then experiment with the others as you wish.
+I'd recommend getting the hang of basic single tonguing first, and then experiment with the others as you wish.